axelvaldez/radical-companies/_posts/children-stories/2024-08-05-how-it-went.markdown

     width='70%'
     alt=''>
   </div>
  <p>If the proposal goes against the Radical Foundaton, then it is just a Fiat organization.
-And that is OK, too, <em>if the co-owners agree to it</em>.</p>
+But that is OK, too, <em>if the co-owners agree to it</em>.</p>